aasharif/Peregrinari/README.md

 7. Run `npm run dev` while in the `app/` directory to start the app.
 8. Vite should launch and give the localhost port to access (e.g. http://localhost:5173/)

+*Note: One can also use `npm build` to build the application for running in other enivronment.
+As anticipated, `npm run dev` is just to get the app up and running quickly in a browser.*

 # Map Credit
 The SVG world map used can be located at https://commons.wikimedia.org/wiki/File:BlankMap-World.svg.
 It was released into the public domain.